-In an effort to raise awareness of the vital importance of our oceans and the major role they play in our everyday lives, July has been labelled Plastic Free July.
+In an effort to raise awareness of the vital importance of our oceans and the major role they play in our everyday lives, 8th June has been labelled World Oceans Day.

 With marine plastic pollution quickly becoming one of the most pressing environmental issues, having a devastating impact on our wildlife, ecosystems, and economies - people are now starting to wake up to the fact that they need to make more informed choices in order to preserve healthy oceans.